marilynpesantez/sales-analysis-1/README.md

 * **On the other hand, the model upgrade within the Mountain Bike subcategory helped drive revenue growth.** The Mountain-200, which replaced the earlier Mountain-100 model, sold 180.05% more units in 2012 than the Mountain-100 did the previous year.
 This growth was accelerated in 2013, where it become the top-performing product across all six markets, making up 34.61% of sales revenue that year.
 The success of this transition marks the potential of a well-timed upgrade that captures market demand and drives category growth.

-*The business should explore other cross-category opportunities as a means of getting the 'foot in the door".
-Entry-level products could be bundless with high-value items to encourage upselling.

-* the business should take a data-driven approach especially in key markets like the U.S. and Australia, which accounted for 34.64% and 36.23% of total revenue in 2011.
 ![Product 1](https://github.com/user-attachments/assets/7d9ea205-632f-45df-bfb9-fabe284880d4)
-* In contrast, the succesful transition from Mountain-100 to Mountain-200 underscores the fact that model updgrades can fuel growth when aligned with customer demand.
-The company should carry out this approach on other subcategories by identifying which products fall above and below the average sales revenue within the subcategory.
-New models should be introduced based on previous success (price point, popularity, regional trends) while maintaining an appeal across customer demographics.

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend the product and marketing teams to consider the following:

 * **Manage product lifecycles should based on historical performance and regional considerations.** The discontinuation of the Road-150 model, despite being a top-selling product across all six markets in 2011, led to a sharp revenue decline in 2012.
 To prevent revenue loss and optimize product upgrades, future product retirements should be data-informed, especially in the company's most profible markets.
 Successor models should be tested for market fit before fully phasing out top performers.